TroyRobinson/Canvas-Editor/README.md

 - Visual selection indicators
 - Automatic selection setup for new elements via MutationObserver
 - **Key relationships**: Core system used by drag.js, resize.js, and marquee-selection.js
+  - Via a double click on corner event, calls window.resizeTextElementToFitContent (from resize.js) and window.textEditing.isTextLikeElement (from text-editing.js) to resize text elements easily.

 #### `js/text-editing.js`
 **Purpose**: Inline text editing for all text elements